Modern Hebrew grammar: Syntax

 Every Hebrew sentence must contain at least one subject, at least one predicate, usually but not always a verb, and possibly other arguments and complements.

-Word order in Modern Hebrew is somewhat similar to that in English: as opposed to Biblical Hebrew, where the word order is Verb-Subject-Object, the usual word order in Modern Hebrew is Subject-Verb-Object.
+Word order in Modern Hebrew is somewhat similar to that in English: as opposed to Biblical Hebrew, where the word order is verb-subject-object, the usual word order in Modern Hebrew is subject-verb-object.
 Thus, if there is no case marking, one can resort to the word order.
-Modern Hebrew is characterized by an asymmetry between definite Objects and indefinite Objects.
-There is an accusative marker, et, only before a definite Object (mostly a definite noun or personal name).
-Et-ha is currently undergoing fusion and reduction to become ta.
-Consider ten li et ha-séfer "give:2ndPerson.Masculine.Singular.Imperative to-me ACCUSATIVE the-book" (i.e. "Give me the book"), where et, albeit syntactically a case-marker, is a preposition and ha is a definite article.
+Modern Hebrew is characterized by an asymmetry between definite objects and indefinite objects.
+There is an accusative marker, et, only before a definite object (mostly a definite noun or personal name).
+Et-ha is currently undergoing fusion and reduction to become ta.Consider ten li et ha-séfer ("give:2ndPerson.Masculine.Singular.Imperative to-me ACCUSATIVE the-book"), meaning "Give me the book," where et, though functioning syntactically as a case marker, is formally a preposition, and ha is the definite article.
 This sentence is realised phonetically as ten li ta-séfer.